ramosa1308/azure-maven-plugins/docs/web-app-samples-v1.md

    </project>
    ```

-<a name = "web-application-to-deployment-slot"></a>
+<a name = "web-application-to-deploymentConfig-slot"></a>
 ## Deploy to Web App Deployment Slot
 The following configuration is applicable for below scenario:

 - Reference `<serverId>` in Maven's `settings.xml` to authenticate with Azure
 - Web App on Linux
 - Use Java 8 and Tomcat 8.5
-- Use **WAR** deployment to deploy war file to context path `/${project.build.finalName}` in your Web App server
+- Use **WAR** deploymentConfig to deploy war file to context path `/${project.build.finalName}` in your Web App server
-- Create a deployment slot and copy configuration from parent Web App then do the deploy
+- Create a deploymentConfig slot and copy configuration from parent Web App then do the deploy

 ```xml
 <project>